brunocurado/Zenhack/README.md

 We set Generic -> ROM to either an Apple ROM (dumped from a real Mac), your NIC MAC address, or any random MAC address (could be just 6 random bytes, for this guide we'll use 11223300 0000.
 After install follow the Fixing iServices page on how to find your real MAC Address >> https://dortania.github.io/OpenCore-Post-Install/universal/iservices.html)

+# Will finish this later, some family issues at the moment, which are more important